ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-ca.md

 > The Firewall Network protects the IPs that are associated with a machine.
 You must therefore configure each IP separately; it is not possible to configure the server as a whole.
 >

-You can enable and configure it manually from the Control Panel in the `IP`{.action} section, by clicking on the gear icon to the right of the relevant IPv4.
+In the OVHcloud Control Panel, click on the `Bare Metal Cloud`{.action} menu, then click on the `IP`{.action} section at the bottom of the column on the left of the page.
+Next, click on the `...`{.action} to the right of the relevant IPv4 and select `Create Firewall`{.action}.

 ![Enabling the Firewall Network](images/firewall_creation.png){.thumbnail}

-- You will then be asked for confirmation:
+- You will then be asked to confirm:

 ![Confirmation](images/creationvalid.png){.thumbnail}